ianbarrere/ananke/README.md

 As is probably clear at this point, Ananke is not exactly a turnkey solution to all your network automation requirements.
 It's intended to be used as a framework around which you can build your own complete solution.
 Much of the external functionality however is bespoke and organization-specific, so we don't provide it here.
-But I will give you a high level idea of what we use the framework for, which can maybe give you some ideas or point you in the right direction for your own solutions.
+But here is a high level idea of what we use the framework for, which can maybe give you some ideas or point you in the right direction for your own solutions.

 ### Pipeline integration